Our School Council

 Pupil voice is a very important part of the life of our school.
 We are using the British Value of democracy to make sure we all have a say in how our school could develop further and what role we can each play in that development.

 We have used democratic elections when choosing our school council members which are from Year 1 to Year 6.
-We had to elect 4 members from Year 6 and two members from each other year group.
+We had to elect 2 members from each class from Year 1 to Year 6.

 In October we held our School Council elections across school.
 Pupils in all classes could decide to put themselves forward to be their class representative on the council.
 They had to prepare a short presentation to persuade their class peers what skills they felt were important and how they would be a great choice - putting forward the ideas and views of the class at meetings.
 Following these short presentation there were class elections - each pupil had one vote which was private - they chose the person who would represent their class the best not necessarily a close friend.
-All votes were counted and the members were announced in our Whole School Celebration Assembly on Friday morning.
+All votes were counted and the members were announced to each class.
 They were given a badge as a symbol of their new role and responsibilities and made a promise to be role models for attitude and behaviour, fulfilling all the expectations of being a school council member.

 Meet our elected School Council: